Numbers 11

 Numbers 11:1-3Fire at the Edge of Camp

 1And when the people complained, it displeased the LORD: and the LORD heard it; and his anger was kindled; and the fire of the LORD burnt among them, and consumed them that were in the uttermost parts of the camp.
 2And the people cried unto Moses; and when Moses prayed unto the LORD, the fire was quenched.
-3And he called the name of that place Taberah: because the fire of the LORD was kindled against them.
+3And he called the name of the place Taberah: because the fire of the LORD burnt among them.

-When God's people murmur, His anger is kindled.
-This is not petulance; it is a Father responding to ingratitude and faithlessness.
+When God's people murmur, His anger is kindled - a Father responding to ingratitude and faithlessness.
 The people have seen miracles and yet forgotten the Deliverer.
 The fire that consumes the edges of the camp is a judgment, yes, but also a mercy - a call to repentance before the murmuring spreads further.

-The word for "complained" here is not a formal petition but a murmuring - a restless, discontent breath that spreads from person to person.
+The word for "complained" here is a murmuring - a restless, discontent breath that spreads from person to person.
 In the wilderness, murmuring is a kind of faithlessness.
 The people have seen the pillar of fire, the plagues on Egypt, the Red Sea open before them.
 Yet at the first hardship, they forget.

 Taberah means "burning" in Hebrew.
 The place is named for what happened there.
 Israel will carry the memory of this place - and the burning - all the way to Canaan.
 Names in Scripture are never accidental; they are permanent reminders of who God is.